sharkwouter/zt1-engine/README.md

 ## Building

-To build ZT1-Engine, first makes sure the following dependencies are installed:
+To build ZT1-Engine can be build with the following command:

-- libz-dev

-Then run the following commands:

 ```
 git clone --recurse-submodules --remote-submodules https://github.com/sharkwouter/zt1-engine.git